cchee/aquaponics/README.md

 * Fish tank on the bottom shelf
 * Water pump in fish tank
 * Water pump needs to be placed within a filter bag to prevent large solid debris from damaging the pump
-* Red worm can be used in grow media in tower to prevent root rot and promote healthy grow
+* Use red worm in each grow tower to prevent root rot and promote healthy grow
 ##### Pros
 * More produce can be grow in this setup
 * No more limited shelf height